MgMyatHtayKhant/shopping-list-project/README.md

    >if you click images again.
 Thoese cross icon, images title and created date time will disapper.
    >You can delete image by clicking cross icon button.
    >You can search specific an image or images by typing its created date time on search input field near log out.
-   >Next you click Audio Tab
+   >Next you click Audio Tab.

 5. Audio Tab
    >You are in Audios Tab now.